tskit-dev/tstrait/benchmarks/README.md

 ## Gotchas

-- `_GeneticValue` takes a `_root_runs` branch whenever a drawn causal allele is the ancestral state of its site.
-It is a Python loop over every tree, costing 7ms on `small` and 38ms on `large`, so on `large` it is over a third of the setup.
-It is not an edge case: drawing 10,000 sites uniformly makes it near certain that one of them qualifies, and it fires at 10,000 and 100,000 causal sites on both presets.
-At the low end of the grid it usually does not, so it appears part way up the curve and looks like a step in the setup cost.
-The benchmark prints a line when a cell takes it.
+- `_GeneticValue` takes a `_root_runs` branch when a drawn causal allele is the ancestral state of its site *and* that row goes to the push down.
+It is a Python loop over every tree, costing 7ms on `small` and 38ms on `large`, so on `large` it was over a third of the setup.
+It is not an edge case: drawing 10,000 sites uniformly makes it near certain that one of them qualifies.
+At the default threshold those rows go to the descent, which has the roots to hand, and the branch never runs; `--threshold inf` brings it back.
+The benchmark prints a line when a cell actually takes it.
 - Never compare replicate 0 against replicates 1 and up. `mutations_inherited_state`
   and its neighbours are built lazily and cached on the tree sequence, so the first call on a given tree sequence pays for all of them.
 The warm up call